Obama lunches with budget hawk Ryan, deal still far off

 While lawmakers and the White House have described the various meetings and conversations as productive, nobody was yet willing to predict success.

-"We're not naive about the challenges that we still face," White House spokesman Jay Carney told reporters.
+"We're not naive about the challenges that we still face," White House spokesman Carney told reporters.

-And Republican Senator Ron Johnson of Wisconsin, a Tea Party favourite who dined with Obama on Wednesday, said, "There really is an impasse in terms of taxes and we just all recognize that."
+And Republican Senator Ron Johnson of Wisconsin, a Tea Party favorite who dined with Obama on Wednesday, said, "There really is an impasse in terms of taxes and we just all recognize that."

 FIGHT OVER TAX LOOPHOLES